My clients attract Australian book publishers and literary agents accepting submissions.

 Australian publishers, like book publishers everywhere, are hungry for great stories that are told well.
 Literary agents who are looking to accept submissions are searching for the same thing.
 Sounds simple, right?!

-But anyone who is serious about getting published knows that writing a book is not as easy as reading a great book makes it seem.
+But anyone seriously figuring out how to get a book published knows that writing a book is not as easy as reading a great book makes it seem.

 I love working with serious writers, whether they’re published or not.